fwolfst/aoc/2022/README.md

 Enumerable will stay our best friend, even if `each_slice` should have an option to behave like `each_cons`.
 Solutions could be condensed.

+## Puzzle Day VII

+Initiallize I wanted to play with Ruby 3.1s upcoming `Data` (~immutable Struct) implementation, but then I saw the time on the clock.

+I implemented a Struct instead and was able to stay close to the domain without crossing the bar of 50 lines of code.

+Niceties too look out for in the solutions: The "wtf, then I use `ObjectSpace`"- moment, and "I do not like chains" at the end.